C1RCSAW/nyc_subway_status/README.md

 # NycSubwayStatus

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nyc_subway_status`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to NycSubwayStatus!
+This Ruby gem is a CLI that runs in the terminal where a user can check the status of all the trains on the NYC MTA subway system.

 ## Installation